pieterjd/AdobeCQTicket115263/README.md

   * testing
 * a component called testcomponent in apps/myproject/components/testcomponent.
 This component has a dialog containing one tab (Review Process).
 This tab contains amongs others a widget for selecting a tag from the tag collection 'review'.
 Bot the classic dialog (dialog.xml) as the touch UI version (cq:dialog) are available.
-* a testpage called test under /content/geometrixx-outdoors/en
+* a testpage called test under /content/geometrixx-outdoors/en that contains this testcomponent

 # Recap of the issues